calebjmatthews/endless-desert/concept.md

     - The lost Eternal Beast, and the lost people
     - Understanding of Unrepining Omnipresence
   ### Nomads
-    - Trading partners: Foxfire Ascetics, Red Crow Traders
+    - Trading partners: Foxfire Ascetics (unless they're from the West?), Red Crow Traders
     - People:
   ### Far North
     - Distant islands in the sea north of Alabaster